 What are the accommodations for Saturday night in UW-Whitewater?

 All riders must have a roommate.
 If you pre-registered online your Residence Hall will be posted outside of Prairie Street Cafe.
 If you have not pre-registered for a room, please check in at Prairie Street Café when you reach UW-Whitewater.
 A roommate of the same gender will be assigned to you.
-All members of Grand & Top Tier teams will be assigned rooms by their team captain.
+All Gold, Silver and Bronze Spokes team members will be assigned rooms by their team captain.

 Are there showers available following the event?